crowdcompute/face-reco-app/README.md

-# face-reco-app
+# Face recognition CrowdCompute App

-Face recognition CrowdCompute Application that is running as a HTTP server.
+This app is running as an HTTP server.
-Gets images as an input and returns URL links of the faces.
+It gets images as an input and returns URL links of the faces in a JSON format.

-How to build and run the docker container:
+# Build and run

 docker build -t face_reco .
 docker run -p 3000:3000 --rm face_reco